Language selection

 Application form requisites: APPLICATION SUBMISSION

 Applications are to be submitted electronically via the Student Information System of Charles University at https://is.cuni.cz/studium/eng/prijimacky/.
-The application fee will be determined by a dean’s measure.
+The application fee is 1500 CZK.
 You need to fill in the application form, confirm it, and submit it in the system.
 Electronically submitted applications do not need to be sent in paper form.

 After the completion and submission of an electronic application, the information system generates a 6-digit ID number for each applicant; this ID should be given in any subsequent correspondence about the application with the Department of Student Affairs.